BrainAV/Audio-Visualizer/README.md

 - **Layered Spirals**: Stack up to 100 layers with adjustable scaling (shrink or grow).
 - **Colored Mirroring**: Vertical, horizontal, or both, with distinct colors for each.
+- **Audio-Reactive**: Watch the visualizer react to your microphone input, with options for scale, rotation, and opacity to respond to sound.
 - **Dynamic Effects**: Auto-rotate, gradients, dashes, and multiple line end styles (boxed, tapered, rounded).
 - **High-Performance Engine**: Powered by WebGL for smooth rendering of complex, multi-layered designs.
-- **Presets**: 12 unique designs, optimized for cosmic and artistic impact.
+- **Presets**: 16 unique designs, optimized for cosmic and artistic impact.
 - **Responsive**: Works on desktop and mobile with touch controls.
 - **Export**: Download high-res PNGs (2160x2160).